varunasthana92/beginner_tutorials/README.md

 ```
 $ roslaunch beginner_tutorials beginner.launch
 ```
-1 window each for talker node and listener node will open-up.
-The defautl frequency for data publishing is set at 10.
-But this can be overwritten by a command line argument as below-
-(Do not forget to first end the above runninig roslaunch command with Ctrl + C )
+1 window each for the talker node and the listener node will open-up.
+The default frequency for data publishing is set at 10.
+But this can be overwritten by a command line argument as below.
+Do not forget to first end the above runninig roslaunch command with Ctrl + C.

 ```
 $ roslaunch beginner_tutorials beginner.launch pubpish_frequency:=4
 ```
 The argument publish_frequency is used to set the parameter value of /talker/freq.
 As before user may use any other non-negative value.

-### How are we getting different string output?
+### How are we getting different string outputs?
 Lets examine our service change_string_output
-A simple service server has been setup using the node change_string_server defined in ChangeStringServer.cpp.
+A service server has been setup using the node change_string_server defined in ChangeStringServer.cpp.
 The request and response types for this service are defined in ChangeString.srv file, which is exactly same as below-
 ```
 bool choice
 ---